 - Using only the highest note as your voice type

-SATB and choir placement
+SATB choir reference

 FAQ